Breaking the mould

 - The White Horse (1819) Frick Collection

-- View on the Stour, near Dedham(1822) owned by Huntington Gallery – watch Khan Academy video for more information about this painting
+- View on the Stour, near Dedham(1822) owned by Huntington Gallery – watch Khan Academy Video for insights into this painting

 - The Leaping Horse (1825) Tate Gallery